 Over the years what I’ve come to understand is that human-driven climate change is really an astrobiology problem.
 It’s not a problem of politics.
 It’s not a problem of businessmen versus environmentalists.
 We are talking about something much bigger—a planetary transition, which some scientists label as the Anthropocene.
 Climate change is just one aspect of this new human-dominated period.
 My argument is that Anthropocenes may be generic from an astrobiological perspective: what we’re experiencing now may be the sort of transition that everybody goes through, throughout the universe.
 And there are probably some common features to long-lived civilizations and the planets they inhabit.

 I really started exploring this in 2014, when I co-authored a paper with Woody Sullivan of the University of Washington that proposed using dynamical systems theory to model some of these planetary transitions.
 We argued that it’s possible to identify the basic paths that “exocivilizations” might follow and the feedbacks that might occur when they begin altering their planetary climates.
-In my latest paper, published with several colleagues, we went ahead and actually did some of that modeling.
+In a follow-up paper that I published with several colleagues, we went ahead and actually did some of that modeling.

 Why would you have any faith in models examining the behaviors of exocivilizations—something no one has ever seen?